header logo

-As a goalkeeper, one of the most crucial roles in football, a skilled shot-stopper brings hope to their teammates and must be proactive with precise blocking skills and ball handling abilities.
-Unfortunately, many footballers may not measure up to their more famous counterparts who are ranked as the greatest footballers in the world.
-However, critics of the worst players seem to have underestimated or prematurely judged them.
-Right now, let’s take a look at Top 10 worst goalkeeper all of time with admin Wintips.
+As one of the most crucial roles in football, a goalkeeper must be a skilled shot-stopper who brings hope to his or her teammates and remains proactive with precise blocking skills and ball-handling abilities.
+Unfortunately, many footballers fail to match their more famous counterparts, who rank among the world's greatest.
+However, critics of underperforming players may have judged them too harshly.
+Right now, let's take a look at the worst goalkeeper all of the time with admin Wintips.

 Who is the worst goalkeeper in history?